heliconhq/helicast/README.md

 1. Clone the repo on your local machine `git clone git@gitlab.com:trelltech/data-science/helicast.git`;
 2. Navigate to the downloaded repo `cd helicast`;
 3. Install the environment with rye `rye sync`.

+## 2 Documentation
+The documentation can be built using the makefile!
+Run ``make docs`` to compile the documentation and open the documentation in your web browser.
+If you want to open the documentation without re-compiling it, you can use ``make open_docs``.